nstuyvesant/sveltekit-auth-example/README.md

 ## Valid logins

-The db_create.sql script adds three users to the database:
+The db_create.sql script adds three users to the database with obvious roles:
 - admin@example.com password admin
 - teacher@example.com password teacher
 - student@example.com password student

+## My ask of you

+Please report any issues or areas where the code can be optimized.
+I am still learning Svelte and SvelteKit.
+All feedback is appreciated.